Great news! With falling prices and soaring rates, homes now just as expensive as they were before but in a different way! - The Beaverton

 Great news!
 With falling prices and soaring rates, homes now just as expensive as they were before but in a different way!

-“This is fantastic news for first-time home buyers,” gushes Mortgage Broker Aiden Baker.
+“This is fantastic for first-time home buyers,” gushes Mortgage Broker Aiden Baker.
 “At the height of the , buying a home meant you’d be stuck with a hefty monthly mortgage payment.
 But with homes now cheaper due to significantly higher mortgage rates, home buyers are still stuck with the exact same size of payment, but for a slightly different reason!”

 Um, can someone say “call the realtor!”

 “I think higher rates present a real opportunity,” says Christine Yu and her husband James, who hope to purchase their first home this year.
 “For the longest time it seemed like home prices were getting ridiculously high.
-Now that interest rates are higher, it’s nice to see the prices come down to earth a little, even if the rise in interest rates means the monthly cost of buying one stays the exact same as before.”
+Now that are higher, it’s nice to see the prices come down to earth a little, even if the rise in interest rates means the monthly cost of buying one stays the exact same as before.”

 “Plus now there’s the added benefit of knowing the bank’s going to make more money and our home is going to be worth less,” adds James.